This Kimberley Travel Guide takes you through one of the remotest, wildest and most beautiful regions on earth.

 That's why it covers a lot more than the usual tourist attractions.

-The guide contains practical advice for people planning a trip, detailed descriptions of popular drives, of national parks and hikes.
+The website contains practical advice for people planning a trip, detailed descriptions of popular drives, of national parks and hikes.
 It tells you about all the gorges and waterfalls and beaches, including and especially the ones that you won't find mentioned elsewhere...

 So come on a drive...